 Since 2008, the challenge has run twice yearly, beginning each March and October.
-The next challenge begins October 6, 2019.
-It will be hosted by Sue Waters and Kathleen Morris with support from founder, Sue Wyatt, and the Edublogs team.
+You can find the dates of the next challenge on the website (https://studentchallenge.edublogs.org).
+Kathleen Morris hosts the challenge with support from Sue Wyatt, Marg Grosfield, and the Edublogs team.